 The pandemic experience has given owners and operators the opportunity to look at their hotel cost structures from a zero-base, adding back only critical and profit generating services.
 For many, the cost reductions and related product amendments will stay in place long-term.

-Georges Moura, General Manager of Hyatt Place West London Hayes, notes that “Reduced frequency of housekeeping, which became standard practice throughout the industry in compliance with distancing measures, will remain an option for our guests going forward.
+Liutauras Vaitkevicius MIH, Managing Director of The Zetter Group, notes that “Reduced frequency of housekeeping, which became standard practice throughout the industry in compliance with distancing measures, will remain an option for our guests going forward.
 This also ties in with our ongoing efforts to reduce waste and continue with our mission to deliver sustainability”.

 The viability of labour and space demanding F&B operations in many hotels is understandably under intense scrutiny.